allanchichongue/Linux-Basics/README.md

 # Linux Basics

-Exercise programs for the Metropolia UAS Linux-Basics Course.
+Exercise programs for the Metropolia UAS Linux-Basics Course

 ### Summary of the course